Kyriazis Medical Museum: Notable events

 May 2013: ‘2000 years from the death of Apollonios of Kition’ under the auspices of the Cyprus Health Minister.
 This event included Ancient Greek wrestling (Pankration), medical theatre and presentations.

 12 September 2013: Exhibition of medical cartoons, under the auspices of the Mayor of Larnaca.

 26 September 2013: ‘Medical Saints of Cyprus’ under the auspices of the Bishop of Kition.
 Presentations from Kalogera Primary School students and other lectures.

 22 May 2014: An evening of Cypriot medicine, in association with the Larnaca Doctors Association, and the Larnaca Municipality.

+Several other projects, exhibitions, and events related to medicine and medical art over the years.

 Ongoing research projects

 Three main research projects are currently being undertaken: